 - establishes the Committee for Environmental Protection, to develop advice and formulate recommendations to the Antarctic Treaty Parties on implementation of the Protocol

-The Protocol is also accompanied by Annexes that detail specific measures and procedures relating to:
+The Protocol is also accompanied by Annexes that detail specific measures and procedures:

 ANNEX I: Environmental Impact Assessment — outlines the procedures for prior environmental assessment of all proposed activities, including consideration of alternatives.
 At the highest level of impact (activities likely to have more than a minor or transitory impact on the environment) a Comprehensive Environment Evaluation must be prepared and opportunity provided for the Committee for Environmental Protection and Parties to comment on the proposal.